Generic Name: fluticasone nasal (floo TIK a sone)

 It may take up to several days before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve after a week of treatment.

 Store Veramyst in an upright position at room temperature, away from moisture and heat.
-Throw the medication away after you have used 120 sprays, even if there is still medicine left in the bottle.
+Throw the spray bottle away after you have used 120 sprays, even if there is still medicine left in the bottle.

 What happens if I miss a dose?